What Is The Longest Field Goal Kicked In College Football?

 The longest field goal made in college football history, which is also the longest field goal made in organized football, was 69 yards long.
 The kick was made by Abilene Christian University’s kicker, Ove Johansson, on October 16, 1976, during the first half of ACU’s homecoming game against East Texas State University.
 Curiously, the previous record belonged to Texas A&M kicker Tony Franklin, who only a few hours earlier, on the same date of October 16, 1976, had made a 65-yard kick against Baylor University.

 However, Ove Johansson’s field goal does not appear in many “longest field goal made” lists.
-That is because at the time Abilene Christian University was a member of the NAIA, while the NCAA is considered the primary college football governing body.
+That is because, at the time, Abilene Christian University was a member of the NAIA, while the NCAA is considered the primary college football governing body.

-Desperately in love, Ove was determined to follow her to college, even though he did not have the money to pay for it.
-The solution he found was simple, use his soccer skills to get a football scholarship.
+Desperately in love, Ove was determined to move to Abilene Christian, even though he was under scholarship halfway across the country.
+The solution he found was simple: use his soccer skills to get a football scholarship.
 Ove Johansson practiced field goal attempts for half a year, impressed the football staff with his leg power and accuracy, and got the desired scholarship.

 In the same season as his record-breaking kick, Ove Johansson seriously injured his knee.
 His lone season at ACU was enough to get him drafted into the NFL.
 However, his knee never fully healed, and Ove Johansson ended up having a short-lived NFL career, far from the player he showed he could be.
 Ove and April Johansson were married in 1976 and remain married to this day, having a daughter and a son.

 What is the longest field goal in college football?